Bare-metal

 Installing Java

 Tomcat 9 requires Java SE eight or later.
-We’ll set up OpenJDK 11.
+We’ll set up OpenJDK 11 as an example.

 Run the next instructions with sudo privileges, we will update the package registries first and then install OpenJDK 11: